AJChapman/acthpa-website/site/now.md

 title: Now
 ---

-Check [our windtalkers](http://freeflightwx.com/acthpa) for current wind conditions.

 {{{eventList}}}

+Check [our windtalkers](http://freeflightwx.com/acthpa) for current wind conditions, or see below for a quick snapshot (work in progress).